Chapter 34: The Crystal Golem

 “Yeah, for the most part,” Tails responded, looking back to her and then gesturing to Green XIII with a thumb.
 “And we have this guy to thank for it.”

-The golem lowered his head and raised a hand in deference to the fox’s words.
-“Please,” he muttered, a hint of a smile crossing his stony lips.
-“If it wasn’t for the swordsman’s quick thinking and tactical mind, we would have been in far dire straits-”
+The golem lowered its head and raised a hand in deference to the fox’s words.
+“Please,” he muttered, a hint of a smile crossing its stony lips.
+“If it wasn’t for the swordsman’s quick thinking and tactical mind, we would have been pretty screwed-”

 “You came,” Cosmo’s quiet voice broke in.
 They all turned to face her.
 She bowed her head, with her arms crossed behind her back and the toe of her earthen-covered boot shuffling the floor.
 “I-I can’t believe you all came… for me…”